 Buying a foreclosure or REO property in

-REO is an abbreviation for Real Estate Owned.
-These are homes which have been foreclosed upon which the bank or mortage company presently holds.
+REO's or Real Estate Owned are properties that have gone through foreclosure which the bank or mortage company now holds.
 This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be able to pay with cash in hand.
-And on top of all that, you'll get the property totally as is.
-That possibly may consist of prevailing liens and even current occupants that need to be kicked out.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+And on top of all that, you'll receive the property one-hundred percent as is.
+That could consist of prevailing liens and even current denizens that need to be thrown out.